Australia's NAB opts for UK bank revamp over sale

 "The review considered several options and concluded that downsizing and changing the risk appetite of the core UK franchise and bringing it back to its more traditional business model is the option that best serves the interest of shareholders," Clyne told analysts.

-NAB said it would take a 455 million pounds ($740 million) charge from the restructuring which it hopes to complete by 2015 and which will see it close bank offices and take on most of the unit's commercial real estate exposure of 6.2 billion pounds ($10.1 billion).
+NAB said it would take a $740 million charge from the restructuring which it hopes to complete by 2015 and which will see it close bank offices and take on most of the unit's commercial real estate exposure of 6.2 billion pounds ($10.1 billion).

-NAB said on Monday its first half cash earnings was seen at A$2.82 billion (1.80 billion pounds) up 5.7 percent, in line with analysts' expectations.
+NAB said on Monday its first half cash earnings was seen at A$2.82 billion ($2.94 billion) up 5.7 percent, in line with analysts' expectations.
 The UK unit was seen posting a loss of 25 million pounds in the first half.

 In addition to 195 million pounds in restructuring costs, NAB will write down the goodwill associated with Clydesdale by 141 million pounds and set aside a further 120 million pounds to cover exposure relating to payment protection insurance.